usmanialihassan92/lightweight-epinet/README.md

  - 5: EPINET-D
  - 6: EPINET-DC

- - and then run
+And then run
 `python EPINET_test`

- - To test your own trained model from `python EPINET_train.py`, you need to modify the line 141-142 like below `path_weight='epinet_checkpoints/EPINET_train_ckp/iter0097_trainmse2.706_bp12.06.hdf5'`
+ - To test your own trained model from `python EPINET_train.py`, you need to modify the model checkpoint path

 # Citation
 ```